ondrasimku/gym_reservation_FE/README.md

-# Front end for Gym Reservation System
+# Front end for gym reservation system

+Desktop application written in java
-GUI using JavaFX
+GUI done using JavaFX
+Communicates over sockets with backend